 - Get a copy made so that you have one for your files.

-- Get it to the welfare office and get a receipt!
+- Get it to the county assistance office and get a receipt!
 If you drop it off, have them write you a receipt.
-If you mail it, mail it certified mail and keep the receipt.
+If you mail it, send it by Certified Mail at the post office and keep the receipt.

 You can also call your caseworker on the phone and let him/her know that you are appealing a decision and send them a written statement within three days of notifying them verbally.